curranbrandt/CTF-Writeups/ropemporium/fluff_32bit/README.md

 0x08048543 <+0>:	mov    eax,ebp
 ```

-we can control ehat's in eax,
+we can control what's in eax,
- = we can control what our mask is for pext
+ therefore we can control what our mask is for pext

 ```asm
 0x08048545 <+2>:	mov    ebx,0xb0bababa
 ```

-We cannot control what our src1 is for pext
+We cannot control what our src1 is for pext (it is set to 0xb0bababa by the mov instruction).
-program then moves 0xdeadbeef, so a garbage value, into eax, so that we no longer have control over it
+The program then moves 0xdeadbeef, so a garbage value, into eax, so that we no longer have control over it

 So, we can control our mask, which means we should be able to control what value goes into edx